 MVTA’s service is designed primarily to transport passengers from the residential suburbs within its service area to bustling areas in Minneapolis and St. Paul.
 While the majority of the company’s ridership is concentrated during rush hour, MVTA service operates seven days per week and up to 18 hours per day on some routes.

 In an effort to attract more riders, the MVTA team brainstormed a fews ideas for how they could make the bus experience more enjoyable and convenient for those suburban residents.
 They wanted a solution that could address the fact that they could better utilize the 30-40 minutes each way than sitting behind the wheel, and felt confident that by offering free WiFi inside buses could help draw back riders and even entice potential new riders to give the MVTA a try.

-reliable connection and easy onboarding.
+Customer satisfaction was top of mind for MVTA.
+They knew that if they were to provide WiFi, it needed to have reliable connection and easy onboarding.
 Complaints of a burdensome process could backfire and hurt the already stringent budget.
 Or worse, riders could be deterred from giving the bus another chance in the future.

 Since they needed to install WiFi in both the bus stations as well as individual bus fleets, MVTA set out to find the ideal solution that would fit all their needs for each environment.
 For the stations, they went with Cisco’s high-performing indoor access points.
 With Cisco’s powerful and intuitive cloud management, MVTA was able to have clear network-wide visibility and control across their stations.